MathieuNls/bug-taxonomy/01_introduction.md

 We are interested in bugs that share similar fixes.
 By a fix, we mean a modification (adding or deleting lines of code) to an existing file that is used to solve the bug.
 With this in mind, the relationship between bugs and fixes can be modeled using the UML diagram in Figure \ref{fig:bug-taxo-diag}.
-The diagram only includes bugs that are fixed.
+The diagram only includes bug-reports that are fixed and not, for example, duplicate reports.
 From this figure, we can think of four instances of this diagram, which we refer to as bug taxonomy or simply bug types (see Figure \ref{fig:bug-taxo}).

 \begin{figure}[h!]